fernnetwork/anonymous-poa-authorities-poc/README.md

 See the design of the PoC [here](https://github.com/appliedblockchain/fern-research/blob/master/experiments/solcrypto-python/README.md)

 ## Features
-- Generate keypairs and output to a JSON file
+- Generate keypairs using the [SolCrypto](https://github.com/HarryR/solcrypto) library and output to a JSON file
-- Generate linkable ring signatures and output to a JSON file
+- Generate linkable ring signatures using the [SolCrypto](https://github.com/HarryR/solcrypto) and output to a JSON file
 - Registry Contract owner can create a list, providing a listId and list of authorised public keys
 - Authorised pubkey owners can add entry to a list, providing a valid and unique linkable ring signature
 - Ability to retrieve all entries from the list